-Successfully implementing an effective energy action plan to improve the quality of life in the community is best paired with regular emissions inventories to track the overall effectiveness of the plan.
-Community-wide emissions inventories provide the best indication of the progress of the plan, although it will be important to reconcile actual growth in the City versus the growth projected in the forecasts developed for the EAP.
-Conducting these inventories periodically, instead of annually, will allow direct comparison to the 2005 baseline and 2017 re-inventory while lessening the impact on staff resources.
+Successfully implementing an effective energy action plan is best paired with regular emissions inventories to track the overall effectiveness of the plan.
+Community-wide emissions inventories provide the best indication of the progress of the plan, although it will be important to reconcile actual growth in the County versus the growth projected in the forecasts developed for the EAP.
+Conducting these inventories periodically, instead of annually, will allow direct comparison to the 2005 baseline while lessening the impact on staff resources.
 It is recommended that inventories are completed at least every 5 years in order to monitor the effect of the EAP and adapt the strategies and actions to reach the identified goals.

-The City should track progress through participation in the Institute for Local Government's Beacon Program.
-The Beacon Program provides a framework for local governments to share best practices and the program honors voluntary efforts by local governments to reduce greenhouse gas emissions, save energy, and adopt policies that promote sustainability.
-Participants in this program receive help to collect and organize data to advance the participant's achievements in the program, including technical assistance, networking and education, and recognition for achieving GHG emissions reductions and energy savings.
+The County could track progress through participation in the Institute for Local Government's Beacon Program.
+The Beacon Program provides a framework for local governments to share best practices and honors voluntary efforts by local governments to reduce GHG emissions, save energy, and adopt policies that promote sustainability.
+Program participants receive help to collect and organize data to advance the participant's achievements in the program, including technical assistance, networking and education, and recognition for achieving GHG emissions reductions and energy savings.

 Throughout this process, it will be important to understand the effectiveness of each strategy in order to prioritize future actions.
 Evaluating strategy performance will require data on community participation rates and the associated energy savings.
-With the support from PG&E and resources such as the Beacon Program, the City should coordinate strategy evaluation on the same schedule as the community-wide inventories and summarize progress toward meeting the identified performance targets.
-For the EAP to remain relevant, the City should be prepared to evaluate and revise the actions and approach to strategies over time.
-It is likely that new information, technology, and programs will emerge; therefore, the City must be ready to take advantage of these opportunities.
+With the support from PG&E and resources such as the Beacon Program, the County should coordinate strategy evaluation on the same schedule as the community-wide inventories and summarize progress towards meeting the identified performance targets.
+For the EAP to remain relevant, the County should be prepared to evaluate and revise the actions and approach to strategies over time.
+It is likely that new information, technology and programs will emerge; therefore, the County must be ready to take advantage of these opportunities.